innoq/imagizer-exercise/exercise3.md

 Now we want to store an image when we converted it.
 We already prepared the SQL statement in `src/db/add_image.sql`.

-Define the method `add-image!` using the `defqueries` macro of Yesql in `imagizer.images.processing`.
+Define the function `add-image!` using the `defqueries` macro of Yesql in `imagizer.images.processing`.

 ## Step 3